BevAntwi98/weather-app/README.md

 ## Weather App by Team Switch

  Welcome to our Weather App!
-A simple React app using OpenWeatherApi to call on on the weather when you enter a city!
+A simple React app using OpenWeatherApi to call on the weather when you enter a city!